 The imminent demise of ISDN has been talked about for some time.
 There now appears to be a date attached which makes it semi-sort of official.
 As of May 18, 2013, Verizon will no longer accept orders for new ISDN lines.
 They will also not make any changes to existing lines and will start charging more for the service.

-Over the years, I have collected many pinouts for all sorts of interfaces, connectors, jacks, etc. These are all stored on my laptop and in my smartphone.
+Over the years, I have collected many pinouts for all sorts of interfaces, connectors, jacks, etc. These are all stored on my laptop and on my smartphone.
 It is easy enough to look these things up online, however, there are occasions when the internet is not available for whatever reason.
-Thus, this is my collection of pinouts, many of which have been adapted from wikipedia articles.
+Thus, this is my collection of pinouts, many of which have been adapted from Wikipedia articles.
 Many times I put things here for my own use.
-However, if I have spent ten minutes looking for the USB pin out on my smart phone, someone else has done the same thing.
-Most all of these images have higher resolutions available.
+However, if I have spent ten minutes looking for the USB pin out on my smartphone, someone else has done the same thing.
+Most of these images have higher resolutions available.

 Standard networking connectors for Ethernet connections.
 Rumor has it that only the “A” standard is accepted for government work and the “B” standard is being depreciated.